Jacob-Hammer/SOAR-Cognitive-Architecture/SoarDrone-KJ/configur_eclipse.md

 ![image1](./images/eclipse_setup1.png)

 2. In the search bar type, fx.
-The first to pop-up will be e(fx)clipse.
+The first result will be e(fx)clipse.
 Select install.
 Hit confirm, accept the terms, and click finish.

-3. While this is installing, go to this link https://gluonhq.com/products/javafx/ and download: the appropriate version of eclipse for your workstation.
-(For mac, I used: JavaFX Mac OS X SDK).
-Remember the location where you installed this.
+3. While this is installing, go to this link: https://gluonhq.com/products/javafx/ and download the appropriate version of eclipse for your workstation.
+(For mac, I used: JavaFX Mac OS X SDK). **Remember the location where you installed this.**

 4. If you are trying to open a pre-existing project, click on 'Import Projects from File System or Archive' under the 'File' drop down menu at the top of the screen.

 5. After opening the project, click on the drop-down arrow next to the green play button and select 'Run Configurations'.
+See picture below.

 ![image1](./images/eclise55.png)